Spinal Tap II: The End Continues: Release

-In July 2024, Reiner estimated that the film would be released in "late spring or early summer" of 2025 through Warner Bros.
+In July 2024, Reiner estimated that the film would be released in mid-2025 through Warner Bros.
 Pictures as a potential theatrical distributor.
 In March 2025, Bleecker Street announced their acquisition of U.S. rights to Spinal Tap II, now subtitled The End Continues, as well as its predecessor, with a teaser revealing a theatrical release date of September 12, 2025.
-In April 2025, Sony Pictures Worldwide Acquisitions, which already held international free television and AVoD syndication rights to the original, acquired all international rights to both films.
-The film was originally set for release on March 2024 but was delayed by the 2023 Hollywood strikes.
+In April 2025, Sony Pictures Worldwide Acquisitions, which already held international free television and Advertising Video on Demand (AVoD) syndication rights to the original, acquired all international rights to both films.
+The film was originally set for release in March 2024 but was delayed by the 2023 Hollywood strikes.

-In conjunction with the release of the film, Spinal Tap will release their fourth album The End Continues, produced by Interscope Records, containing both new and re-recorded Spinal Tap songs featuring Elton John, Paul McCartney, Garth Brooks and Trisha Yearwood.
-Additionally, a behind-the-scenes book about the making of the original film and sequel, A Fine Line Between Stupid and Clever: The Story of Spinal Tap, written by Reiner, Guest, McKean, and Shearer, was released on September 9th.
+Spinal Tap released a fourth album, The End Continues, produced by Interscope Records, containing both new and re-recorded Spinal Tap songs featuring Elton John, Paul McCartney, Garth Brooks and Trisha Yearwood.
+A behind-the-scenes book about the making of the original film and sequel, A Fine Line Between Stupid and Clever: The Story of Spinal Tap, written by Reiner, Guest, McKean, and Shearer, was released on September 9.

-To promote the film, an IMAX preview event titled, On, Off, and Around: The Record Live Event, was held on September 10th at the TCL Chinese Theatre in Los Angeles and live streamed to other IMAX theatres across the country, featuring a live Q&A session with the cast in character.
+To promote the film, an IMAX preview event, On, Off, and Around: The Record Live Event, was held on September 10 at the TCL Chinese Theatre in Los Angeles and live streamed to other IMAX theatres across the country.
+The event featured a live Q&A session with the cast in character.

 Reception

 Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 40 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale, up from the "B" earned by its predecessor.

 Box office

-As of 25 September 2025, Spinal Tap II: The End Continues has grossed at least $3 million at the domestic market and around $1 million internationally, making $3 million worldwide.
+As of 25 September 2025, Spinal Tap II: The End Continues had grossed at least $3 million at the domestic market and around $1 million internationally, making $4 million worldwide.
 During its first weekend, the film grossed $1.6 million at the box office.
+On September 30, the film debuted on digital streaming by means of premium video on demand (PVOD).
+The film has also been released in the digital streaming platforms of subscription video on demand (SVOD).
+As of 15 December 2025, Forbes reported that the film was number five in the top ten list for most streamed films on HBO Max.
+The revenue from the streaming services has not been reported as of yet.